5 of the Most Frequently Asked Questions about Pain Management

 Chronic pain refers to a type of pain which occurs for more than six months after the expected recovery period for an illness.
-It continues for a long time because of a chronic condition.
+It continues for a long time because it's developed into a chronic condition.
 The pain may not be constant; however, it does interfere with activities and daily life.

 Q2.
 What is a pain management program?

-Such a program provides various skills to help a person in managing the experienced pain better.
+A pain management program provides individuals with various skills to help them in managing the experienced pain better.
 A cure isn’t promised with such programs; however, the quality of life does improve.
 Moreover, the individual in pain can have more control of his or her life.

 Q3.
 How can I make others understand the pain I am in?